 The Astrid Apartments in Shanghai

-Vladimir Goldenstaedt was born in Vladivostok in 1878.
-His step-father, Karl Goldenstaedt, married Vladimir's mother Agafya Livina and applied for a formal of her four children from the previous marriage (Vladimir was six at the time).
+Wladimir Goldenstaedt was born in Vladivostok in 1878.
+His stepfather, Karl Goldenstaedt, married Wladimir's mother Agafya Livina and applied for a formal adoption of her four children from the previous marriage (Wladimir was six at the time).
 Goldenstaedt, of German origin, was a dairy farmer and a landowner.
 Such naturalized expats were called “Russianized,” to indicate their change of religion.
 The adoption was approved on the condition that the children remain in the Russian faith and are raised in the Russian tradition.
 They all assumed their stepfather’s surname, Goldenstaedt, and received good education.

 UPDATE Jan 11, 2017: A descendant of the family left a comment to clarify the circumstances of the adoption, so I've edited the above paragraph.